POMDPPlanners.environments.push_pomdp package

 Parameters:

-• action (Any) – Action to be executed
+• action (Any) – A single action to apply to every particle.

 Return type: